Back to Blogs

 Reddit Takeaways:

-"Employees paid on a biweekly schedule may see 27 paychecks in certain calendar years, such as 2026.
+"Employees paid on a biweekly schedule may see 27 paychecks depending on their payroll calendar, even within the same year.
 For salaried employees, this usually means the same annual salary is spread across 27 pay periods instead of 26, resulting in slightly smaller biweekly checks, not extra pay.
 Hourly employees, however, are typically paid for the additional hours worked during the extra pay period."

 Community discussion from r/DaveRamsey on Reddit

-With the basics of biweekly payroll and the 27-pay-period edge case out of the way, the next step is understanding how pay is calculated and how the 2026 payroll calendar affects biweekly paychecks.
+With the basics of biweekly payroll and how payroll calendars affect pay periods out of the way, the next step is understanding how pay is calculated and how the 2026 payroll calendar affects biweekly paychecks.

 How do you calculate biweekly pay for employees?[toc=How to Calculate Biweekly Pay]